Yevhen Yenin: Early life and education

 Yenin was born on 19 November 1980 in Dnipro (then named Dnipropetrovsk), Ukrainian SSR, Soviet Union (now Ukraine).
 He graduated from the National Academy of the Security Service of Ukraine in 2002.
 In 2012 he also graduated from the State university of finance and international trade.
 He held a Ph.D. in political science on Transnistrian settlement.
-He was fluent in English, Romanian and Italian.
+Besides his native Ukrainian and Russian, Yenin was also fluent in English, Romanian and Italian.

 Professional career

 From 2002 until 2005, Yenin was an Operative in the Security Service of Ukraine and the Foreign Intelligence Service of Ukraine.
 From 2005 until 2009, he was responsible for Transnistrian settlement, the Embassy of Ukraine to Moldova.
 From 2010 until 2012, he was Head of unit for Romania, Moldova and the Balkans, the Ministry of Foreign Affairs of Ukraine.
 From 2012 until 2016, he worked as Deputy chief of mission, Counselor, Minister-Counselor, the Embassy of Ukraine to the Italian Republic.

 From 2016 until 2019, Yenin served as Deputy Prosecutor General of Ukraine (international legal cooperation).

 From July 2019 until April 2020, Yenin held the office of deputy executive director, Ukrainian Institute for the Future, Expert-Consultant to the Standing Committee of the Verhovna Rada (the parliament of Ukraine) on law enforcement activity.

 On 21 May 2020, Yenin was appointed the Agent of Ukraine in Dispute Concerning the Detention of Ukrainian Naval Vessels and Servicemen (Ukraine v. the Russian Federation).